man opening empty wallet

 Filing Bankruptcy Paperwork

 As part of the initial phase of the bankruptcy process, you'll need to file the necessary paperwork with the appropriate court.
-Ensure you provide all required information regarding your debts, assets, income, and expenses.
+Ensure you provide all required information regarding your unsecured debts, assets, income, and expenses.
 Accuracy is essential, as errors or omissions may result in delays or complications.

 Automatic Stay